Typography Scale Systems: Architecting a Token-Driven Type Foundation

 How a base font size and modular scale ratio flow through three token tiers — primitives, semantic aliases, component overrides — into compiled CSS custom properties with fluid clamp expressions.

-Problem Framing
+Problem Framing Link to this section

 The canonical failure mode is a design system where every component team independently decides what “large text” means.
 One team’s font-size: 20px is another’s 1.25rem literal; a third reaches for a Sass variable that silently diverged from the token source six months ago.
 A design refresh that should be a two-line token change instead requires a search-and-replace audit across forty repositories.
 Typography scale systems exist to prevent exactly this: a single source of truth for the mathematical relationships between type sizes, and a token hierarchy that exposes the right level of abstraction at each layer of the stack.